 Conclusion

-There is no clear winner when it comes to choosing between an acrylic aquarium and a glass one.
+There is no clear winner when it comes to choosing between glass vs acrylic aquarium.
 It comes down to personal preference in terms of clarity, cost, and designs.

 Consider your needs and budget when making your decision.
 Whichever material you choose, you will be able to enjoy your new aquarium for years to come.
 Thanks for reading!